marcpickett1/marcpickett1.github.io/_posts/2017-04-05-the-castle.md

 When we try to visualize it, the hypothetical size of Borges's library is staggering: The number of rooms it must contain would be larger than the number represented by 1 followed by 100,000 zeroes.
-It would be as if every subatomic particle in the universe had its own universe with as many particles, and every particle in that universe had its own, down 1,000 levels, and at the bottom, each subatomic particle was a room in this enormous library.
+It would be as if every subatomic particle in the universe had its own universe with as many particles, and every particle in that universe had *its* own universe, repeating this down 1,000 levels, and at the bottom, each subatomic particle was a room in this enormous library.

 In comparison, my construction is quite easy to imagine.
 A castle with maybe a hundred million rooms, though I haven't been able to count, with an intricate network of hallways connecting